MichalisLazarou/iLPC/README.md

 For resnet12 experiments we used the datasets as provided by [S2M2_fewshot](https://github.com/nupurkmr9/S2M2_fewshot) for tieredImagenet, CIFAR-FS and CUB experiments.
 For miniImagenet where we used the .pkl files provided from here [miniImagenet_pkl](https://drive.google.com/file/d/1fJAK5WZTjerW7EWHHQAR9pRJVNg1T1Y7/view)

 ## Running
+**Note** to reproduce the results of the paper for WRN-28-10, at every iteration the best 3 samples are selected per class.

 **WRN-28-10:** download and extract checkpoints folder from here: [checkpoints](https://drive.google.com/drive/folders/1KfPzwMvVzybvp13IQW5ipHvSxBncTA-C)
 example to run transductive 1-shot experiments: `python transductive_wrn.py --dataset miniImagenet --algorithm iLPC --alpha 0.8 --K 20 --n_shots 1`